AnkushMalik/simplecalculator/README.md

 # simplecalculator
-a simple calculator design copied from lolipop 5.0 primary calculator, build with java(GUI)
+a simple calculator design copied from Android lolipop 5.0 primary calculator, build with java(GUI)